mackelab/mackelab-toolbox/README.md

 ### User installation

 If you only need *mackelab_toolbox* as a dependency, the following will suffice

-> Eventually this package will be placed on PyPI, at which point the usual `pip install mackelab_toolbox[…]` will work.

 ```bash
 pip install --upgrade pip wheel